 Awards

-Awards are $60,000 each and provide general operating support to allow grantees the flexibility to allocate the funds for organizational capacity-building needs over a 3-year term that begins in March of the year following the application deadline.
+Awards are $60,000 each and provide general operating support to allow grantees the flexibility to allocate the funds for organizational capacity-building needs over a 3-year term that begins on March 1.

-The Foundation will award three new Youth Service Capacity-Building Grants annually.
+The Foundation aims to award three new Youth Service Capacity-Building Grants annually.

 Eligibility